 Swift’s seventh album release date was Aug.
 23. As in the past, her first single was released a few months before the full album came out, with other singles dropping in the interim: “ME!” came out in late April followed by “You Need to Calm Down” on June 14, “The Archer” on July 23 and “Lover” on Aug.
 16.

 Fans had been speculating for months that Swift had already kicked off an album release countdown based on Instagram clues.
 This theory kicked into high gear for a week back in February when she shared a photo that featured seven palm trees and was captioned with seven palm tree emojis.
 The next day, she shared a picture of herself reclining on the sixth (visible) step of a staircase.
 One day later, it was Swift’s face seen through the center of five fence slats.
 With this theory in mind, day zero on the countdown clock would have been March 2.

 But instead of an album, Swift ended up appearing on the covers of Elle U.K. and Elle and continuing her increased Instagram activity.
 Finally, in mid-April, she shared the countdown to April 26.
 And on June 13, she revealed the rest of the release schedule.
 The release date was no coincidence as she explained on her Instagram livestream: Aug.
 23 can be construed as 8 + 2 + 3, which adds up to 13.
 Swift’s favorite number is well-known to be 13, giving that date extra meaning.

-What will Taylor Swift’s new album be called?
+What is Taylor Swift’s new album called?